![]() |

 Structures of Merit

-Designated: 2 June 2003Located on two parcels, the Bertin properties comprise a unique cluster of 19th- and early 20th-century houses and shopfronts located on the former site of the Bertin Nursery, fronting on University, Milvia, and Addison streets.
-Alexandre and Marie Bertin subsequently developed their property by moving older buildings onto it, which were complemented by new (early 1900s) construction.
-These include two large Victorian buildings with stucco storefront façades added in the 1920s, two 19th-century workmens cottages, and two twin Colonial Revival cottagesthe latter four in the rear courtyard.
-The Bertin properties represent an intriguing early example of adaptive reuse and today resemble a miniature version of Oaklands Preservation Park.
+Designated: 2 June 2003Located on two parcels, the Bertin properties comprise a unique cluster of 19th- and early 20th-century houses and shopfronts collected on site by Alexandre and Marie Bertin, French immigrants who owned a large dry-cleaning and dyeing establishment in San Francisco and a flower nursery here.
+The Bertins made substantial investments in Berkeley real estate, eventually owning most of the lots on the south side of University Avenue between Milvia and Grove streets.
+In 1903, their San Francisco dyeworks burned down, and they replaced them with a new plant on Milvia at Addison Street.
+Buildings that had stood on the Milvia lot and possibly other nearby properties were moved onto this site, joining those that already stood there, complemented by new construction.
+Among the buildings that survived on the site are two large Victorians with stucco storefront fa�ades added in the early 1920s, two 19th-century workmens cottages, and twin Colonial Revival cottagesthe latter four in the rear courtyard.
+The Bertin properties represent an intriguing early example of adaptive reuse and now resemble a miniature version of Oaklands Preservation Park.

 Daggett House front (photo: Jim Stetson)

-Daggett House rear (photo: Nathan Bennett)261.
+Daggett House rear (photo: Nathan Bennett)

 Prof. Stuart Daggett House